tarfu/tanuki-mcp/docs/CONFIGURATION.md

 }
 ```

-### HTTP/SSE
+### HTTP (Streamable HTTP)

-HTTP transport with Server-Sent Events for web clients.
+HTTP transport using Streamable HTTP protocol for web clients and programmatic access.

 ```bash
 # Run with HTTP transport